Codepact/dictionary/work_specification.md

 A work specification becomes part of an agreement when the agreement refers to it for information.

-You will often encounter documentation where the "separation of concerns" is:
+Often, the "separation of concerns" between an agreement and work specification is:

-- commercial detail (payment amounts, technical specifications of services etc) is described in the work specification; and
+- the work specification deals with commercial detail (payment amounts, technical specifications of services etc); and
-- legal concepts like claim limits and indemnities that form part of the deal are handled in the agreement.
+- the agreement deals with legal concepts like claim limits and indemnities that form part of the deal.

 **Work specification example**